aaronbushnell/craft-cpusergroup/README.md

 With some supplementary help from CSS or JS, you can:

- - Show/hide entry fields for certain groups.
+ - Show, hide, or manipulate entry fields for certain groups.
- - Show/hide any other control panel elements.
+ - Show, hide, or manipulate any other control panel elements.
  - Provide completely different CSS for different groups.
  - ... and just about anything else you can envision!